HenkVanHoek/frigate-ha-docker-compose/README.md

 ---

-### Step 7: Start the Full Stack
+### Step 7: Update Frigate Container (Important!)

-Now that the foundation (MQTT) is running correctly and securely, start the rest.
+The latest Home Assistant Frigate integration (from HACS) requires Frigate version 0.16 or newer.
+We must force an update to prevent `400 Bad Request` errors.

+1.  **Stop all containers:**

+        docker compose down

+2.  **Pull the latest "stable" Frigate image:**

+        docker pull ghcr.io/blakeblackshear/frigate:stable

+3.  **Start all containers again:**
+    This will re-create Frigate using the new `0.16+` image.

         docker compose up -d

-All services (Frigate, HA, MQTT) should now be running.

 ---

-### Step 8: Configure Frigate for MQTT (Crucial!)
+### Step 8: Configure Frigate (config.yml)

 Frigate needs to be told to enable MQTT in its own `config.yml` file.